runningcode/gradle-doctor/docs/configuration.md

         * Negative Avoidance Savings Threshold
         * By default the Gradle Doctor will print out a warning when a task is slower to pull from the cache than to
         * re-execute.
 There is some variance in the amount of time a task can take when several tasks are running
         * concurrently.
-In order to account for this there is a threshold above which */ negativeAvoidanceThreshold = 500
+In order to account for this there is a threshold you can set.
+When the difference is above the
+        * threshold, a warning is displayed.
+        */
+      negativeAvoidanceThreshold = 500